LordShiroe/agente-toolkit/examples/rag-example.md

 ## Using with Real Embeddings

-For production use, replace `NoOpEmbedder` with a real embedding service:
+For production use, replace `LocalEmbedder` with a real embedding service:

 ```typescript
 import OpenAI from 'openai';